ontolex/frequency-attestation-corpus-information/index.md

 *   _It's a frakking Cylon._
 *   _Our job isn't to be careful, it's to shoot Cylons out of the frakking sky!_

 With the following list of reference words: <tt>(ship, ocean, lose, find, brain, mind, head, sky, Cylon, ...)</tt>, we obtain the vector <tt>(1,0,1,0,0,1,1,1,2,...)</tt> for the lemma (lexical entry) _frak_.
-For practical applications, these vectors are projected into lower-dimensional spaces, e.g., by means of statistical (Schütze 1993) or neural methods (Socher et al. 2011).
+For practical applications, these vectors are projected into lower-dimensional spaces, e.g., by means of statistical (SchÃ¼tze 1993) or neural methods (Socher et al. 2011).
 The process of mapping a word to a numerical vector and its result are referred to as "word embedding".
 Aside from collocation counts, other methods for creating word embeddings do exist, but they are always defined relative to a corpus.

 Embeddings have become a dominating paradigm in natural language processing and machine learning, but, if compiled from large corpora, they require long training periods and thus tend to be re-used.
 However, embedding distributions often use tool-specific binary formats (cf. [Gensim](https://radimrehurek.com/gensim/models/word2vec.html)), and thus a portability problem arises.
-CSV and related formats (cf. [SENNA embeddings](https://github.com/baojie/senna/tree/master/embeddings)) are a better alternative, but their application to sense and concept embeddings (as provided, for example, by Rothe and Schütze 2017) is problematic if their distribution is detached from the definition of the underlying sense and concept definitions.
+CSV and related formats (cf. [SENNA embeddings](https://github.com/baojie/senna/tree/master/embeddings)) are a better alternative, but their application to sense and concept embeddings (as provided, for example, by Rothe and SchÃ¼tze 2017) is problematic if their distribution is detached from the definition of the underlying sense and concept definitions.
 With frac, Ontolex-lemon provides a vocabulary for the conjoint publication and sharing of embeddings and lexical information at all levels: non-lemmatized words (ontolex:Form), lemmatized words (ontolex:LexicalEntry), phrases (ontolex:MultiWordExpression), lexical senses (ontolex:LexicalSense) and lexical concepts (ontolex:LexicalConcept).

 <div class="note">